Skip to main content

 MethodApproximate cost

-Brokerage auto-conversion (1.5-2.5%)$300–$500
+Brokerage auto-conversion markup

 On a single conversion, you could save $300 or more.
 If you’re converting currency multiple times a year, or converting larger amounts, the annual savings can be significant.
 Over a career of investing, we’re talking thousands of dollars that stay in your portfolio instead of going to your brokerage.

-Which brokerages support it
+Which other Canadian brokerages support Norbert’s Gambit?

 Not all brokerages handle this the same way.
+Here’s how the rest of the field compares.

 Going the other way